DataBiosphere/stairway/README.md

 the state is as if the operation had never occurred.

 Stairway provides a way for you to organize your code so that such operations are:
  * **Atomic** - they either happen or don't happen.
-If something goes wrong, the operation undone.
+If something goes wrong, the operation is undone.
  * **Recoverable** - a failure of the service or system does not lose state.
 When the system recovers, the operation can proceed or rollback.

 Stairway does not provide as strong a transaction guarantee as a database system.
 Most database systems are able to